-The fund financial statements present the Authority's individual major funds and aggregated nonmajor funds.
+The fund financial statements present the Authority's individual major funds.
 Separate columns are shown for the major funds on the balance sheet and statement of revenues, expenditures, and changes in fund balances.
-Nonmajor funds are shown in a single column.

 The Authority reports the following major governmental funds: